 Explore more trails in Death Valley National Park, Joshua Tree National Park, Anza-Borrego Desert State Park, and Mojave National Preserve.

-This 1.6-mile hike travels above and below the surface, exploring lava tubes in the Great Rift Lava Flow.
+This 1.6 mile travels above and below the surface, exploring lava tubes in the Great Rift Lava Flow.

 There are a few campgrounds and endless roadside camping within the preserve.